-(2) All stock options have a 10-year term, but may terminate earlier if the recipient's employment or service relationship with our company terminates.
+(1) The stock options that remained unvested as of December 31, 2023 generally vest monthly or quarterly and may be accelerated under certain circumstances, including if the recipient's employment or service relationship with our company is involuntarily terminated.

-(3) All DSU awards are settled after the holder's employment or service relationship with our company terminates.

-(4) The market value of DSU awards that have not been settled as of December 31, 2021 is based on the closing sale price of our common shares as reported by The Nasdaq Capital Market on December 31, 2021 (\$3.73).
+- (2) All stock options have a 10-year term, but may terminate earlier if the recipient's employment or service relationship with our company terminates. - (3) All DSU awards are settled after the holder's employment or service relationship with our company terminates. - (4) The market value of DSU awards that have not been settled as of December 31, 2023 is based on the closing sale price of our common shares as reported by The Nasdaq Capital Market on December 29, 2023, the last trading day of 2023 (\$2.84).